aishaishwaryav/SR-FLIPFLOP-USING-CASE/README.md

 **Procedure**
 ```
-1.Define Module : Define a Verilog module for SR flip-flop with inputs (S,R) and outputs (Q,Q_bar).
-2.Declare Inputs and Outputs : Declare input and output ports for the module.
-3.Implement Flip-Flop Logic: Write Verilog code to implement the SR flip-flop logic based on its functional table.
-4.Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the SR flip-flop under different input conditions.
-5.Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (S, R) to cover all possible input states.
-6.Verify Output Behavior: Verify that the output behavior of the SR flip-flop matches the expected behavior defined by its functional table.
-7.Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.
+1. Define Module : Define a Verilog module for SR flip-flop with inputs (S,R) and outputs (Q,Q_bar).
+2. Declare Inputs and Outputs : Declare input and output ports for the module.
+3. Implement Flip-Flop Logic: Write Verilog code to implement the SR flip-flop logic based on its functional table.
+4. Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the SR flip-flop under different input conditions.
+5. Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (S, R) to cover all possible input states.
+6. Verify Output Behavior: Verify that the output behavior of the SR flip-flop matches the expected behavior defined by its functional table.
+7. Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input
 ```

 **PROGRAM**